Feyerabend/ABC80/abc802/CPM.md

-ported to CP/M. Microsoft's MS-DOS, later on became the standard operating system for IBM PCs, was heavily influenced by CP/M. The initial version of MS-DOS (also known as 86-DOS or QDOS) was even designed to be 'compatible' with (legacy) CP/M software, facilitating an easier transition for users and developers.
+ported to CP/M. Microsoft's MS-DOS, later on became the standard operating system for IBM PCs, was heavily influenced by CP/M. The initial version of MS-DOS (also known as 86-DOS or QDOS) was even designed to be 'compatible' with (legacy) CP/M-86 software, facilitating an easier transition for users and developers.
 Its interactive command-line featured many familiar commands.
+Portability was easier when APIs were close enough for a smoother transition.
+This included compatibility with CP/M’s BIOS and BDOS (Basic Disk Operating System) calls, which were mapped to equivalent functions in MS-DOS.

 On the hardware side, there was also a similar standardisation development.
 The S-100 bus,[^s100] originally known as the Altair bus, was introduced